ItsGreyedOut/Decoding-Aircraft-Emergencies/README.md

 1 January 2018 and 29 January 2020.

 # Technologies:
-Req: Your project should include at least one JS library that we did not cover Python
+Requirement: The project should include at least one JS library that we did not cover Python
 Javascript
 SQL